Our residential sales team is experienced, proactive and committed to your sale

 The route to achieving a safe and compliant building is often complex

-What is clear in all cases is that the provision of waking watch is expensive.
+What is clear in all cases is that the provision of WW is expensive.
 Typically, it will become a requirement following the completion of a survey, review by a fire engineer and consultation with local fire authorities.
 From a resident’s perspective this means it can happen quickly and will be an unbudgeted cost – and with this amounting to c£4,000 a week (or more in many cases) for a 2 person waking watch, questions are promptly raised by those responsible for this unexpected financial burden.

 The route to achieving a safe and compliant building is often complex and if communication and transparency is not provided by the agent then this will breed distrust and contribute to a lack of confidence that you are acting in the best interests of the customer.
 Managing agents are finding themselves custodians of large-scale projects that are laden with risk and will often be subject to a long timeline.
 Therefore, interim measures such as waking watch or installations of a more comprehensive fire alarm system must be managed closely and diligently to ensure maximum value.